Fatma Pesend Hanım: Marriage

 Hatice's early death in 1898 prompted Abdul Hamid to order the construction of a modern hospital in Istanbul exclusively for the treatment of children and pregnant women.
 The construction of the hospital started on 12 May 1898 and was completed on 5 June 1899.
 It was called "Hamidiye Etfal Hastahane-i Âlisi", and was completely Abdul Hamid's creation and totally under his supervision.
 Pesend would visit it every week and paid particular attention to the conditions of orphaned children.
 She also provided financial assistance to less privileged families, and once she even took off one of her necklaces and gave it to a poor woman.

-Fatma Pesend was one of the most beloved Abdülhamid's consorts, with Müşfika Kadın and Saliha Naciye Kadın.
-Abdülhamid was especially fond and proud of her, and also trusted her greatly.
-She had a good reputation in the palace, and influence as well; outside, she was well known among the people for her good heart and good looks.
+Fatma Pesend was among the favored consorts of Abdul Hamid II, alongside Müşfika Kadın and Saliha Naciye Kadın.
+The sultan was particularly fond of her and placed considerable trust in her.
+She was regarded positively within the palace and held a degree of influence, and she was also known outside the palace among the public for her character and appearance.

-Ayşe Sultan, her step-daughter, notes in her memoirs that whenever Dilber Cenan Hanım, Abdul Hamid's wetnurse, visited the palace, she would stay as a guest in Fatma Pesend's household.
+Ayşe Sultan, her step-daug er, notes in her memoirs that whenever Dilber Cenan Hanım, Abdul Hamid's wetnurse, visited the palace, she would stay as a guest in Fatma Pesend's household.

 On 27 April 1909, Abdul Hamid was deposed, and sent into exile in Thessaloniki.
 Fatma Pesend was closed to Abdul Hamid, and so accompanied him to exile.
 However, in 1910, a year later, she returned to Istanbul.
 She would not see him again.
 After Thessaloniki fell to Greece in 1912, Abdul Hamid also returned to Istanbul, and settled in the Beylerbeyi Palace, where he died in 1918.
 In Istanbul, she lived with her father but she just could not forget her husband so, when he was brought back after the Greeks had taken Thessaloniki, she petitioned for various times to be allowed to live in Beylerbeyi Palace with him, but she never received permission.
 When Abdülhamid II died in 1918, she cut her hair off and threw them into the sea as a sign of mourning.

 Last years and death

-At the exile of the imperial family in March 1924, Fatma Pesend remained in Istanbul and she lived an humble life.
+At the exile of the imperial family in March 1924, Fatma Pesend remained in Istanbul where she lived a humble life.
 She died in her villa at Vaniköy, on 5 November 1924, and was buried at Karacaahmet Cemetery at Üsküdar, with her mother.